Adidas Tango 12: Versions

 The Tango variation for the 2011 UEFA Super Cup, the 2011–12 UEFA Europa League as well as the Torfabrik for the 2011–12 Bundesliga, use an older triangular grip texture instead of the newer, granular surface found on the Tango 12.
 Their construction is the same as the Tango 12; however, their appearance is similar to the Jabulani (excluding the UEFA Super Cup ball that applies respective colours and design).

 Torfabrik

-Torfabrik (English: "Goal factory") has been the Adidas ball for the Bundesliga since the 2011–12 season.
+Torfabrik (English: Goal factory) has been the Adidas ball for the Bundesliga since the 2011–12 season.
 This replaced the 2010–11 season's Jabulani Torfabrik, based on the older Jabulani.

 Adidas Cafusa

 For the 2013 FIFA Confederations Cup, Adidas produced the Cafusa.
-The ball used the same technology and materials as the Tango 12 (and Torfabrik) although with a different design.
+The ball used the same technology and materials as the Tango 12 although with a different design.
 Cafusa was unveiled during the draw for the competition.
 The name "Cafusa" ([kɐˈfuzɐ]) is a syllabic abbreviation of the words "carnaval" (Carnival), "futebol" (football) and "samba".
 Former Brazil captain Cafu unveiled the ball.

-Cafusa was also used for the 2012 FIFA Club World Cup, the 2013 Paraguay Apertura, and the 2012–13 Venezuelan First Division.
+Cafusa was also used for the 2012 FIFA Club World Cup, the 2013–14 Russian Premier League, the 2013 Copa del Rey final, the 2013 Paraguay Apertura, and the 2012–13 Venezuelan First Division.